DenisLohvynov/Regular-K3-regular-graphs-examples/README.md

-# Regular $K_3$ regular graphs
+# Regular $K_3$-regular graphs

-Below, we add the adjacent matrices for the special cases.
+Below, we add the adjacent matrix for the special cases.

 Here is an adjacency matrix for $G_2$ with parameters $(r_2, r_3) = (6, 8)$.